 This time I folded Kusudama UVWXYZ, quite a name it has.

 I love the way it looks.
 So modern and geometrical, and I think this paper that I bought from DM really works for this model.
 Having different patterns but the same color scheme, helps it have more dimension and structure.
+You can see another model folded with the same paper here.

 I liked it so much how it looks in this setting.
 The photos are made on a sculpture from a fountain.
 I should also mention that it was a bit windy outside and that the origami Kusudama UVWXYZ was not heavy at all.
 I think you already know what happened.
 But first, look how pretty it is.